-The Islands of Tahiti are a living, breathing embodiment of paradise on Earth, the kind of place where stereotypes are met and exceeded.
 The best way to see as much as possible is by island hopping across this collection of atolls and archipelagos, scattered like confetti in the South Pacific.

 ***This article has been written by International Traveller with support of Tahiti Tourisme***

 The largest island in French Polynesia (the official name for the Tahitian islands), Tahiti is your starting off point, with flights arriving into the capital of Papeete from Sydney, Brisbane and Melbourne.
 Linger here for a day or two and you will discover a lively social and cultural scene, with great dining options (from French-influenced fine dining to funky food trucks), colourful markets buzzing with locals, dramatic black sand beaches and a lush tropical landscape to explore.
 There are also some excellent hotels and resorts to choose from: try Manava Suite Resort Tahiti (manavatahitiresort.com).